pieterberg/Smartie-Sorter/documentation/components.md

 ## 1. Components

-There are eight different types of components used in the design of the Smartie Sorter 3000, namely:
+There are ten different types of components used in the design of the Smartie Sorter 3000, namely:

 1. 3D printed components
 2. Acrylic components
 3. Chocolates
 4. Connectors
 5. Electronics
+6. Fasteners
-6. Labels
+7. Labels
+8. Steel components
-7. Supports
+9. Supports
-8. Wooden panels
+10. Wooden panels

 This section provides information about the wooden components (wooden panels and supports), acrylic components, 3D printed components, and labels.